loctet/TRAC/artefact.md

 S0 {_offer > 0} b:B > c.makeOffer(int _offer) {offer := _offer} S1
 ```

-The simplification operated by `Z3` on the formula in the last but one line of the output yields (the formula) `True`.
+The simplification operated by `Z3` on the negation of the formula in the last but one line of the output yields (the formula) `True`.

 The `Main.py` script used above accepts the `check_type <chk>` optional parameters where `<chk>` can take two qualifiers; `check_type` defaults to `1` which checks well-formedness and can be set to `fsm` to generate a visual representation of a DAFSM as a `png` file.